• Home

 Livingston Depot

 Built by the Northern Pacific Railroad in 1902, stopping into the historic Livingston Depot is one of the best things to do near Yellowstone.
-In fact, the depot’s original purpose was to bring visitors from the east to the national park (it welcomed passengers until 1979)!
+In fact, the depot’s original purpose was to bring visitors from the east to the national park (it welcomed passengers up until 1979)!

 Today, the depot is impressively preserved and maintained.
 Open from Memorial Day to Labor Day, you can stop in to tour the museum exhibits or enjoy one of the many community events the depot hosts, including art exhibits and chuckwagon dinners.